Kalan-Lab/zol/README.md

 ## Updates

+### version 1.3.6

+- Fix conditional statement in determination of 'consensus directionality' in zol - should be flipped.

 ### version 1.3.5

-- Fix mis-spelling of "Oomolog Group" to "Ortholog Group".
+- Fix mis-spelling of "Oomolog Group" to "Ortholog Group" in consolidated zol report.

 ### version 1.3.4